syedmohiuddinzia/ros_robosense_rubyplus/README.md

       <img src="https://github.com/syedmohiuddinzia/ros_robosense_rubyplus/blob/main/images/5.png" alt="rosrun" width="750"/>

 ## Setting up RS Lidar SDK on Robot OS
+The RoboSense LiDAR SDK, available on GitHub at [rslidar_sdk](https://github.com/RoboSense-LiDAR/rslidar_sdk/tree/main), is an open-source software development kit designed for seamless integration and utilization of RoboSense LiDAR sensors.
+Supporting various models and compatible with major operating systems like Windows, Linux, and ROS, it provides comprehensive tools for collecting, processing, and analyzing LiDAR data.
+The SDK features detailed documentation, sample code, and active community support, making it a versatile and valuable resource for applications in autonomous vehicles, robotics, 3D mapping, object detection, and environmental monitoring. </br>
 1. **Clone and Compiling ROS Package for RS Lidar SDK:**
    - Navigate to src directory catkin_ws directory and download or clone the directory from the GitHub repository [here](https://github.com/RoboSense-LiDAR/rslidar_sdk.git).
      ```bash